Kalinago Territory

-The Kalinago Territory, previously known as the Carib Reserve or Carib Territory, is a 3700 acre district in the Caribbean island country of Dominica.
+The Kalinago Territory, previously known as the Carib Reserve or Carib Territory (outdated/derogatory), is a 3700 acre district in the Caribbean island country of Dominica.
 It was established for the Indigenous Kalinago people who inhabited the region prior to European colonization and settlement.

 The Kalinago Territory was officially formed by British colonial authorities in 1903, in a remote and mountainous area of Dominica's Atlantic coast.
 Its population remained largely isolated from the rest of the island throughout most of the 20th century, with only a ceremonial chief and no other formal self-governance.
-An incident later known as "the Carib War" escalated from a brief skirmish in the Territory in 1930, when law enforcement attempted to crack down on smuggling, to a political controversy ending with the abolition of the post of chief.
+On September 19, 1930 the rights of the Indigenous Kalinago were infringed upon in an incident called the "1930's Kalinago Uprising."
+The skirmish occurred at a shop in St. Cyr, one of the eight hamlets, when colonial law enforcement attempted to seize the goods of the people dubbing it as "smuggling."
+The Kalinago people who traded craft and their own produce with neighbouring islands to support their livelihoods for generations, were suddenly denied their right to trade as Indigenous people during hard economic times due to a recent devastating hurricane.
+This decision from the colonial law enforcement was met with resistance and resulted in multiple Kalinagos being injured and two Kalinagos shot dead by the police.
+The people were met with great injustice, and the Chief at that time, Chief Jolly John was wrongfully imprisoned and stripped of his title.
+The post of chief was abolished for a number of years following the incident.
 The Chief was reinstated in 1952, and formalized local government was instituted the same year as part of an island-wide system.
 The "Carib Reserve Act", enacted the year of Dominica's independence in 1978, reaffirmed the Kalinago Territory's boundaries, its land management, and institutions of local government.
 In the last decades of the 20th century, modern utilities and infrastructure were finally introduced to the Kalinago Territory, which also established contacts with foreign governments and other indigenous peoples in the region.